Cancelling a supply / service

 A supplier must meet the consumer guarantees for providing services:

 - with due care and skill;

 - which are fit for any specified purpose; and

 - within the time specified, or within a reasonable time (when no time is set).
 What is ‘reasonable’ will depend on the nature of the services.

-If services fail meet any of these consumer guarantees, a consumer can cancel the service and seek a ‘remedy’.
-This mean they can ask you to repair or replace the service or provide a refund.
+If services fail to meet any of these consumer guarantees, a consumer can cancel the service and seek a ‘remedy’.
+This means they can ask you to repair or replace the service or provide a refund.

 When the problem is minor, then you can choose between providing a repair or offering the consumer a refund.
 If you refuse to negotiate or take too long, the consumer can cancel the service and get a refund or get someone else to fix the problem and ask you to pay reasonable costs.

 When there is a major failure, the consumer gets to decide on the remedy and whether they:

 - cancel the services and get a refund;

 - keep the contract and get compensation for the difference in value; or